Blown for Good: Contents

-Departure from Scientology

 Headley states he gained approval to sell old Scientology materials on eBay to recoup money for the organization – he was later accused of embezzlement for doing this.
-In 2005, when he knew he would be faced with being sent to the organization's prison-like program the Rehabilitation Project Force, Headley decided to leave.
+In 2005, when he knew he would be faced with being sent to the organization's prison-like program, the Rehabilitation Project Force, Headley decided to leave.
 Headley worried that leaving Scientology would mean becoming separated from his wife Claire, to whom he had been married for 13 years, and other family members in accordance with the Scientology practice of disconnection.

-Headley alleges that he left Gold Base on his motorcycle but was followed by Scientology security guards, which resulted in Headley falling off his bike by the side of the road.
-Riverside County, California Sheriff's arrived, and they helped Headley safely get further away from the Scientology compound.
-From there, he traveled to his father in Kansas City.
-He was later reunited with his wife who had also been an employee at Gold Base.
-Prior to his wife's departure from Gold Base, she was monitored closely day and night by the organization.
+Headley recounts how on a rainy day in early January 2005 he left Gold Base on his motorcycle, was chased by Scientology security guards who ran him off the road and then started an argument with him.
+A passing motorist had phoned 911 after seeing the incident and an officer from the Riverside County Sheriff's Department arrived, discovered Headley was from the nearby Scientology compound and escorted him into town and safety.

+From there, he traveled to his father's home in Kansas City, Missouri.
+After Marc's escape, the base was locked down and no one was allowed to leave for any reason.
+Marc's wife Claire, who worked at RTC at Gold Base, was able to escape a few weeks later by arranging an appointment to get contact lenses, taking a taxi to the bus station, and taking a bus across country where she was reunited with Marc.

-The author credits multiple sources for introducing doubts about his conditions while living at Gold Base.
+Headley credits multiple sources for introducing doubts about his conditions while living at Gold Base.
 He writes that he listened to The John and Ken Show on KFI, and that their discussion of Scientology allowed him to think more critically during his time at the compound.
-He says that viewing Conan O'Brien make fun of Scientology celebrities changed his views on individuals that the organization had only spoken of internally with reverence.
+He says that viewing Conan O'Brien make fun of Scientology celebrities changed his views on individuals that were spoken of with reverence within Scientology.

-Scientology response

-When Headley and a Danish film crew went to the Gold Base, Headley was confronted by several members of Gold staff, including base spokesperson Catherine Fraser, who said Headley's account of his escape was untrue."Marc lived in another place, not even on the property, another place altogether," Fraser said in one of the [video clips of the incident].
-"And that day when I explained that to the sheriff -- the sheriff looked at me and said, 'Oh, you mean he could have left at any time?'
-I said, 'Yes, he could have left at any time and he did.'"

-After reviewing the evidence, the 9th Circuit agreed with the Scientologists that the Headleys lived outside the base, they had many opportunities to leave the Gold staff, and they had no problem leaving on their first try.